Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Discussion

 Based on the reconstructions of the cortical source and depth bias plot, Whitney basis and Local subtraction seem fairly similar.
-However, EMDs for SHAL1R show a significant difference for these two source models.
+However, EMDs for SHAL1R show a significant difference between these two source models.
 SHAL1R is an alternative to sLORETA that explicitly assumes a sparse activity distribution \cite{lahtinen2024shalpr}, which is appropriate since the activity originates from a point source.
 The SHAL1R's EMD, which is almost zero at every depth with Local subtraction, indicates that there is no other dipole that could produce similar data.
 Reflecting on studies on reconstructing deep brain activity from human EEG recordings, EEG's capability to distinguish deep sources is evident, but the main challenge is in recovering those weak signals from noisy data \cite{KrishnaswamyPavitra2017Seeo,Fahimi2020ECoGvdEEGdeeppossible,Rezaei2021}.
 Therefore, the ambiguity should come from the modelled noise, not from the lead field in a numerical setting.

-In contrast to the previous case, the worst EMD for SHAL1R is obtained with $\Hdiv$.
+In contrast to the results obtained with Whitney basis and Local subtraction, the worst EMD for SHAL1R is obtained with $\Hdiv$.
 The cortical reconstructions with SHAL1R and DS indicate that this source model yields a region of nearly identical sources at the cortical level; hence, the difficulty of localizing the source is greater than with the Whitney basis and Local subtraction.
-High EMD value for both sLORETA and SHAL1R indicates high ambiguity about the source location at every depth.
+High EMD values for both sLORETA and SHAL1R indicate high ambiguity in the source location at every depth.